official-stockfish/Stockfish/docs/learn.md

 `lambda_limit` - the maximum absolute score value for which `lambda` is used as opposed to `lambda2`.
 For positions with absolute evaluation higher than `lambda_limit` `lambda2` will be used.
 Default: 32000 (so always `lambda`).

+`max_grad` - the maximum allowed loss gradient for backpropagation.
+Effectively a form of gradient clipping.
+Useful for the first iterations with a randomly generated net as with higher lr backpropagation often overshoots and kills the net.
+The default value is fairly conservative, values as low as 0.25 could be used with lr of 1.0 without problems.
+Default: 1.0.

 `reduction_gameply` - the minimum ply after which positions won't be skipped.
 Positions at plies below this value are skipped with a probability that lessens linearly with the ply (reaching 0 at `reduction_gameply`).
 Default: 1.

 `eval_limit` - positions with absolute evaluation higher than this will be skipped.
 Default: 32000 (nothing is skipped).